 The incredible utility of 3D printing master handle molds

 These molds are 3D-printed from PLA filament.
 They are part of my 2019 year-long casting-jiggering project.
-A quick soaping, 164g water, 236g plaster and a fifteen minute set produced this mold.
+A quick soaping, 164g water, 236g plaster and a fifteen minute set produced this plaster mold.
 It takes time to learn how to soap the masters properly to get optimum quality, but these molds seem to work well regardless.
 The two halves mate with a tiny amount of play, but it is easy to line them up perfectly (the play actually enables lateral movement that aids in releasing the handle).
-It is actually easier to cast handles solid rather than pour the slip out, they can be ready to apply in an hour after pouring in the slip.
+It is actually easier to cast handles solid rather than pour the slip out, they can be ready to apply in an hour after pouring.
 The ease of making these molds puts slip casting within much easier reach for potters and small companies.

 Out Bound Links